What Determines Tax Preparation Costs

 • 10% Early bird discount before March

-• 20% expedited service premiums within 15 days to due date
+• 20% Expedited service premiums within 15 days to due date